sassoftware/iot-kubernetes-monitoring-esp/README.md

 [&#11014;](#top) Top
 ### Prerequisites

-Viya_Manager runs on Unix platforms only.
+The SAS ESP Monitoring stack can be deployed from Unix platforms only.
 The following prerequisites must be met before it can be used:

 - The **kubectl** utility must be installed on the server where the monitoring stack will be installed;
 - A local instance of **Helm** is required for the deployment of the monitoring components.